Changissnz/selfinterest/README.md

 for the freedom of attempting to know more without fearing the routes to and destinations of knowing.
-Obviously, if this principle is not thought to be conservative and the defining motivation in one sphere of influence is unhinged to act against any knowing out of fear, the thought and action to satisfy this sphere's equilibrium of rule will demonstrate the sphere to have a differing perception of knowing, as if the knowing is volatile cause guaranteed for effect of action so that overall, knowledge subordinates action and must be dangerous as cause for inactivity and misactivity.
+Obviously, if this principle is not thought to be conservative and the defining motivation in one sphere of influence is unhinged to act against any knowing out of fear, the thought and action to satisfy this sphere's equilibrium of rule will demonstrate the sphere of having a differing perception of knowing, as if the knowing is volatile cause guaranteed for effect of action so that overall, knowledge subordinates action and must be dangerous as cause for inactivity and misactivity.
 In section 23, the notion that sentient intelligence is a social value in practice is argued for, on the premise of relation via connectivity.